Thinking about listing your home for sale? Great! Here are three important things you need to take a look at before you get going.

 This is an example of a title which is NOT registered in joint tenants – if the title doesn’t say “joint tenants”, that means the owners are registered as tenants in common.

-If you have a deceased owner on title, contact us before you list the property so we can determine how to remove that person from title to the property.
+If you have a deceased owner on title, contact us before you list your home for sale.
+We can help remove that person from title to the property.

-There are two parts to the paperwork involved with mortgages – the paperwork at the bank, and the paperwork at the Land Title Office.
+There are two parts to the paperwork for mortgages: banking documents and Land Title Office documents.

-Whenever you pay off a mortgage, the bank will give you a receipt for that payout, to show that you have cleared your debt with the bank.
-They are also supposed give you a document (a “Release”) that you file at the Land Title Office that clears the charge on the Land Title Office records.
+When you pay off a mortgage, the bank will give you a receipt for that payout.
+This proves you have cleared your debt with the bank.
+It will also give you a document (called a “Release”).
+You file this Release at the Land Title Office.
+This Release clears the mortgage from the Land Title Office records.

-Our system in BC is different – in our system, the provincial Land Title Office keeps all of the title deeds – individual owners never have them in their possession, so they never get lost or stolen.
+In BC, the provincial Land Title Office keeps all title deeds in their safekeeping.
+Individual owners never have original title deeds in their possession, so they never get lost or stolen.

-If you have asked the Land Title Office to issue you a duplicate certificate of title, the Land Title Office will make a notation on your title to indicate where the title was sent.
+The Land Title Office will make a notation on your title showing where the title was sent.

 Certificates of Pending Litigation and other charges